2019 Workshop Lineup - Indianapolis

 To Everything There is a Season: At Home with the Liturgical Year

-Connecting the communal celebration of liturgy with the faith life in the homes of families, couples, and individuals support the faith of all ages.
+Making connections between the communal celebration of liturgy and faith life in the homes of families, couples, and individuals is crucial.
 The seasons of the church year can be celebrated in homes to engage all ages and life stages in forming deeper connection and meaning to the seasons of Advent, Christmas, Epiphany, Lent, Easter, and Pentecost.
-Learn how to creating “Faith at Home” kits for these seasons along with a whole congregation festival for each season.
-See samples from several kits and seasonal festivals including the very popular “Advent around the World Festival” that drew rave reviews after its debut in 2017. #intergenerational #faith at home
+Learn how to creating “Faith at Home” kits for these seasons along with an intergenerational whole congregation festival for each season.
+See samples from several kits and seasonal festivals including the very popular “Advent around the World Festival” that drew rave reviews after its debut in 2017. #intergenerational #faith at home #family ministry #liturgy

 Why is it So Hard to Talk about Faith?